lhapaipai/upload-bundle/README.md

 Other dependencies

-- symfony/form : only required with FilePickerType
 -   symfony/security-bundle : only required with FilePickerType

 add upload routes to your Symfony app.